smelukov/gettie/packages/core/README.md

 This proxy intercept any access to a property and mark path to it as used

-Шf the property's value is an object or array, then it will be wrapped by another proxy, and so on.
+If the property's value is an object or array, then it will be wrapped by another proxy, and so on.

 > To collect usage stats, all accessing the properties of the original object should be performed through this proxy